rubyrobot/rubyrobot.github.io/source/_posts/2014-04-08-secure-rails-deployment-and-passwords-best-practices.markdown

 $ ssh-add -K
 ```

-Place your public key in alice's home directory on the production server (/home/alice/.ssh/authorized_keys) and deploy in her name:
+Place your public key in alice's home directory on the production server (/home/alice/.ssh/authorized_keys) and deploy in her name.
+This means all application files will be owned by alice, and cronjobs through the *whenever* gem will be run by user alice.

 ``` ruby config/deploy.rb
 set :user, "alice"